3fOhorky/3fOhorky/README.md

 # Hello! 👋 I'm Stjepan Hrvoje Horvat

 I'm a seasoned full-stack developer specializing in the .NET ecosystem with a recent passion for blockchain development.
 Over the years, I've played key roles in developing closed-source, mid-size, enterprise-grade projects, with two of those rooted in a blockchain.
-Post my adventures with blockchain, I've immersed myself in learning more about it and gaining valuable experiences from bootcamps and hackathons.
+Recently, I've fast-tracked my blockchain aptitude, gaining valuable experience from bootcamps and hackathons.

 ## 🔍 About Me